-- Select the Speaker sub-menu. - Plug any Toolbox audio output into an amplifier and speaker.
-Turn the level down at the amplifier! - Make sure that only one speaker is playing, or that the Audio Toolbox is at least 1 foot (or 0.5 meters) closer to one speaker than the other.
-Make sure that there is a direct audio path from the speaker driver to the internal microphone. - Carefully turn up the amplifier level until the level meter shows a mid-scale reading.
+- Connect Toolbox.
+Plug any Toolbox audio output into an amplifier and speaker.
+Turn the level down at the amplifier! - Choose a speaker.
+Make sure that only one speaker is playing, or that the Studio Toolbox is at least 1 foot (or 0.5 meters) closer to one speaker than the other.
+Make sure that there is a direct audio path from the speaker driver to the internal microphone. - Run test.
+Carefully turn up the amplifier level until the level meter shows a mid-scale reading.
 If required, change the Input gain field or adjust the system volume level to get a mid-scale reading.
-If the level is too high, select MicH. - Observe the + and confidence meters to see that the Toolbox is getting good information from the speaker.
+If the level is too high, select MicH. - Read results.
+Observe the + and confidence meters to see that the Toolbox is getting good information from the speaker.
 Only one bar should be tall.
-If both bars are tall, then there may be excessive background noise in the room. - Observe the display for either a plus sign (+ = positive polarity) or a minus sign (- = negative polarity).
+If both bars are tall, then there may be excessive background noise in the room.
+Observe the display for either a plus sign (+ = positive polarity) or a minus sign (- = negative polarity).